jimdowling/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 .. include-1-start

-Step 1.1: Identifying your Databricks Region, Availability Zone and IAM Role
+Step 1.1: Identify your Databricks Region, Availability Zone and IAM Role
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *Availability Zone* and *IAM Role* of your Databricks cluster can be found in the configuration section of your Databricks cluster.